xushidanggroup/xushidanggroup.github.io/content/publication/19-Tuning the Singlet-Triplet Energy Gap a Unique Approach to Efficient Photosensitizers with Aggregation-Induced Emission (AIE) Characteristics/index.md

 ---
-title: 'Tuning the Singlet-Triplet Energy Gap: a Unique Approach to Efficient Photosensitizers with Aggregation-Induced Emission (AIE) Characteristics'
+title: 'Tuning the singlet-triplet energy gap: a unique approach to efficient photosensitizers with aggregation-induced emission (AIE) characteristics'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here